ajahne/blog/_drafts/2019-9-9-top-referenced-refactorings.md

 Once we have the refactorings, we can save this information to a file as seen [here](https://github.com/ajahne/refactoring-references/blob/master/src/regex/data/refactorings-references-in-descending-order.json)

-This is done from `createDataForChart(refactorings)` with simply uses the `fs` module to write this data structure to a file.

 However, this is not the way chart.js needs the data structured.

-whew...still with me?

-Look if you are fading, I feel you!
-I thought this would be a quick project and yo, did it get involved!
-Water break...stretch...cool?
-We back.

 ### Use Chart.js to plot the data
-Ok, so Chart.js needs an array of labels (e.g. the names of all Refactorings) and the data to plot (e.g. the number of references).
+Ok, so Chart.js needs an array of labels (e.g. the names of all refactorings) and the data to plot (e.g. the number of references).
 I simply converted one data structure to the other and ended up with the following
 ```javascript
 {
  "labels": [